Josh Allen wipes away tears and takes the blame after his 4 turnovers lead to another playoff loss

 Allen watched Lutz’s field goal sail through the uprights, then quickly hopped up, headed onto the field and then into the locker room.
 He will watch as the Broncos move on to face either New England or Houston without Nix, who broke his right ankle late in overtime and will have surgery that will sideline him for the rest of the playoffs.

 “Can’t win with five turnovers,” said Allen, who threw two interceptions and lost two fumbles.
-“You shoot yourself in the foot like that you don’t deserve to win the football game.”
+“You shoot yourself in the foot like that you don’t deserve to win football games.”

 The Bills, who beat Jacksonville in the wild-card round, became the first NFL team to win a playoff game in six straight seasons without capturing a Super Bowl.
 Allen's eight playoff wins are most for any QB in the Super Bowl era who hasn’t played in a Super Bowl.